 MOBI and Luxoft: Enabling Self-Sovereign Identity in Mobility

 For the past three years I’ve been leading Luxoft’s blockchain practice in the US.
 Our team has completed dozens of blockchain PoCs and pilot projects with enterprise clients in finance, healthcare, energy, insurance and automotive.
-(To learn more about blockchain, listen to our recent podcast here!)

 As we move these PoC projects into production, we’ve realized they all have a common theme of needing a trusted blockchain identity management solution to be successful.
 Self-sovereign identity (SSI) has proven to be an ideal choice, because it moves away from siloed systems and provides a portable blockchain digital identity solution that can be applied across any industry.
-(To dive deeper into self-sovereign identity, be sure to check out our blog here!)

 This brings us to the automotive industry, in particular.